Why Listing Early in the Week Helps Sellers

 • the seller can accommodate a rush

-If any of those pieces are shaky, Friday is a high-pressure launch that doesn’t leave you room to fix small issues.
+However, if any of those pieces are shaky, Friday becomes a high-pressure launch.
+It also gives you little room to fix small issues.

 “The day doesn’t matter at all”